ratulb/k8s-easy-install/README.md

 # k8s-remote-install
-Install a kubernetes cluster remotely
+Install a kubernetes cluster remotely via a single script.

 Take the hassle out of logging into each machine install docker, install kubernetes components.
-Instead manage everything from a remote machine running a few scripts.The machine from where the script is launched can be a part of the cluster.
+Instead manage everything from a remote machine.The machine from where the script is launched can be a part of the cluster too.
 Multi-master cluster is not supported currently.

 All that is required is the managing server's SSH public key should be added to the /root/.ssh/authorized_keys of the cluster machins.